Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 SILVERWARE,

-BRONZE ORNAMENTS, ¢C
+BRONZE ORNAMENTS, &C

-Agent for the AMERICAN WATCH of g’
+Agent for the AMERICAN WATCH of a

 makes, and sole agent of the celebrated

-ROCKFORD QUICK TRAIN WATCHES,
+ROCKFORD QUICK TRAIN WATCHES

 every one of which is fully guaranteed.

-DiguroN, Jan.
-27, 1882.
+Diguron, Jan.
+27, 1882,

-The Rockfora Watch purchased F. ebruary ,
+The Rockfora Watch purchased February A

-1879, has performed better than any watch J.
+1879, has performed better than any watch J

 time has it been irregular, or in the least unre-